 Step-2: Place the metal pointer of the compasses on the zero mark of the ruler.
 Open the compasses so that pencil point touches the 5.3 cm mark on the ruler.

-Step-3: Place the pointer on A on the line l and draw an arc to cut the line.
-Mark the point where the arc cuts the line as B.
+Step-3: Place pointer on A on the line l and draw an arc to cut the line.
+Mark the point required length (5.3 cm).

+where the arc cuts the line as B.